-Depending upon same day Sikh or Hindu Wedding or two day wedding the timeline may vary.
+Depending on same day Sikh or Hindu Wedding or two-day wedding the timeline may vary.

 Reception Getting Ready for a Sikh or Hindu Wedding Timeline

-On a same day wedding, the Bride should be back at her hotel to get ready for the reception by 3:00pm or 3:30pm.
-On a two-day wedding, the Bride will start to get ready around 2:00pm hence ready by 5:00pm.
+On the same day wedding, the Bride should be back at her hotel to get ready for the reception by 3:00 pm or 3:30 pm.
+On a two-day wedding, the Bride will start to get ready around 2:00 pm hence ready by 5:00 pm.

 Reception Photoshoot is about 45-60 mins from a photography standpoint including commute.

-Second option is to mingle with their guests during the cocktail hour which is another way to utilize that time between 6:15pm to 7:30pm.
+The second option is to mingle with their guests during the cocktail hour which is another way to utilize that time between 6:15 pm to 7:30 pm.
 Not only this saves you time on your reception.
 From our experience, we feel couples enjoy their reception a lot more if they have a chance to mingle with their guests before their entrance.
-The couple usually walks in the reception between 7:45pm to 8:15pm and usually followed by the first dance, speeches, cake cutting or performances which may take about 45 mins to an hour depending upon number of events.
-After the reception program is done between 9:00pm to 9:15pm, we suggest to open the dance floor right after the first dance and the couples’ dance because everyone is on the dance floor anyways.
+The couple usually walks in the reception between 7:45 pm to 8:15 pm and usually followed by the first dance, speeches, cake cutting or performances which may take about 45 mins to an hour depending upon the number of events.
+After the reception program is done between 9:00 pm to 9:15 pm, we suggest opening the dance floor right after the first dance and the couples’ dance because everyone is on the dance floor anyways.

 9:15 pm – First Family Photos